-- Introducing to new guinea pigs gradually and under supervision, preferably somewhere new to both guinea pigs.
+Introduce new guinea pigs to each other gradually and under supervision, preferably somewhere that's new to both guinea pigs.
 Guinea pigs brought up together usually get on, but adult males introduced for the first time may fight.
-Consult a guinea pig behaviour expert if you're unsure/have problems.
+Consult a guinea pig behaviour expert if you're unsure or have problems.

-- Constant supervision when they're with another animal/person who may deliberately/accidentally harm/frighten them or with a cat or dog, even if you know they're good friends.
-Guinea pigs will usually be scared of cats/dogs because they're natural predators, but if introduced carefully early in life can develop friendships.
+Always keep a constant eye on your guinea pigs when they're with another animal or person who may deliberately or accidentally harm or frighten them, or if they're with a cat or dog, even if you know they're good friends.
+Guinea pigs will usually be scared of cats and dogs because they're natural predators, but if they're introduced carefully early in life they can develop friendships.

 Can guinea pigs and rabbits be kept together?